 Ludlow Food Festival

-There are over 80 producers at Aldeburgh Food Festival and an abundance of local food and drink to sample, as well as musical inspiration.
-There is a cooking club for kids where they can make all manner of foodie creations.
-Familiar faces will include Valentine Warner, Thomisina Miers and Sarah Raven.
+Aldeburgh Food Festival offers over 90 Suffolk food producers and an abundance of local food and drink to sample.
+There's also musical inspiration and a cooking club for kids where they can make all manner of foodie creations.
+Familiar faces will include Angela Hartnett, Anna Jones, Dan Doherty, Jose Pizarro and Anna Hansen.

 Hampton Court Palace